-Not all questions could be answered and afterwards the panelists, Emily, and myself answered these.
+Not all questions could be answered and afterwards the panelists and myself answered these.
 This now forms a resource for participants.

 There will also be a survey given out to those attending to help plan future events.

-Special thanks to Mary Pat and Bethany for doing all the ‘background work’ for this amazing event, and also thanks to Emily Christensen, who did an amazing job moderating, as well as answering so many of the questions for our Q&A resource.
+Special thanks to Mary Pat and Bethany for doing all the ‘background work’ for this amazing event, and also thanks to our moderator, who did an amazing job during the presentation, as well as answering so many of the questions for our Q&A resource.

 For those who missed this wonderful experience, it is now available on YouTube here.